Device couplings - TLM

 TLM technique models discrete reactive components as transmission-line sections known as stubs, each of which has its own inductance and capacitance.
 TLM stubs are one port devices; The inductor can be represented as short circuit stub, while the capacitor can be represented as open circuit stub.
 Every reactive component in the circuit can be replaced by TLM stub.
 Meanwhile, TLM links are two port-devices.
 TLM link also has its own capacitance and inductance.
 If capacitance is dominant, the link can be considered as capacitive.
 In that case, the characteristic impedance of the capacitive link can be written as Zlk=L/T. If inductance is dominant, the link can be considered as inductive and corresponding characteristic impedance can be written as Zlk=T/C. In the previous equations, T represents simulation step duration.

 TLM coupling component implementation is based on TLM links.
 The main advantage of TLM couplings, compared to the ideal transformer based coupling components, is that TLM couplings are symmetrical components.
 Both sides of the TLM couplings are voltage sources behind an impedance.
 Because of this property, TLM coupling rotation is not important and they will not introduce any topological conflict in the circuit.
-Figure Figure 1 shows structure of the TLM coupling component.
+Figure 1 shows the structure of a TLM coupling component.

 There are three TLM device coupling in the library: single-phase, three-phase and four-phase device couplings.